British protesters lampoon the 'Lucifer' of Brexit and his billionaire backers

 One man was dressed as broccoli while another was dressed as a banana with a sign: “We are ripe for change.”

+Other protesters made light of the fact that “remainers” have been portrayed as out-of-touch posh and wealthy residents of London and the southeast.

+“I tried to make this sign funny but there’s no bigger joke than Brexit”, read another placard.

-Writing by Guy Faulconbridge and Iain Withers; Editing by Alexandra Hudson
+Writing by Guy Faulconbridge and Iain Withers; Editing by Alexandra Hudson and Frances Kerry